WebBreacher/untappdScraper/README.md

 google_api_key = 'YOUR_GOOGLE_API_KEY'
 ```

-Of course this means you need to go get a valid Google Developer API key for the Geocoding
+Of course this means you need to go get a valid Google Developer Geocoding API key for the Geocoding
 (<https://developers.google.com/>).